EnvManagement/gems/README.md

 I still have some minor issues with the software but overall can't complain its pretty good.

-Maybe one day I will work on a "fork" (not really cause I will rewrite from scratch) using [LXC](https://linuxcontainers.org/) also without using php (eewww)
+Maybe one day I will work on a "fork" (not really cause I will rewrite from scratch) using [LXC](https://linuxcontainers.org/)